PVE’s Pensions Caused the Structural Deficits and Fiscal Instability

 BUT IT GETS FAR WORSE

-The State is progressing efforts to RETROACTIVELY increase Safety (Police) retirement benefits
+The State is progressing efforts to increase Safety (Police) retirement benefits

 State lawmakers have re-submitted bill AB 1383, which would boost pensions for safety employees without setting aside funds to meet these pension payments.
 This means debt will jump overnight.
 This is the same lethal combination that led to a 10x increase in annual pension spending and debt since 2000.